When it comes to fitness and strength training, there’s never been a dearth of inspiration from comic books and cartoons.

 Beginner One Punch Man Workout

-Here’s a sample One Punch Man Workout for beginners.
+Here’s a sample One Punch Man Workout for beginners to help you stay effective with a great sense of accomplishment along the way.

 Weeks 1-2: Mon, Wed, Fri

 - 5 x 10 Push-Ups.
-(You can do modifiers with the knee on the ground if you cannot do a regular push-up yet)
+(You can do modifiers with the knee on the ground if you do not feel comfortable with a regular push-up yet)

 - 5 x 10 Sit-Ups